rdkit/rdkit/Docs/Book/GettingStartedInC++.md

 things like I/O, SMARTS matching, preparing 2D images and the like, then it is likely that you will have good performance gains if you write in C++ and compile to a native executable.

+Another consideration is the completeness of the API.
+A lot of the higher level functionality in RDKit is developed in Python, and back-porting to C++ occurs on a demand-driven basis.
+There are therefore examples of quite useful functionality, such as drawing multiple 2D molecule diagrams to a grid, or computing the RMS differences between conformers that are not available in C++.
+Of course, if this affects you you can always implement the C++ version and submit a Pull Request.

 ## Memory Management